magranero/angular4-truffle-starter-dapp/README.md

-Traceability Of Fair Trade aplication
+Traceability Of Fair Trade Aplication